-Prior to founding Orsco, Oern Stuge worked for 12 years for Medtronic, Inc. in different roles including Senior Vice President ("SVP") & President Europe & Central Asia, and SVP & President Cardiac Surgery.
+Prior to founding Orsco, Dr. Stuge worked for 12 years for Medtronic, Inc. in different roles including Senior Vice President ("SVP") & President Europe & Central Asia, and SVP & President Cardiac Surgery.
 He was a member of the Medtronic Executive Committee & Operating Committee.
 Dr. Stuge has been credited for successfully transforming Medtronic's global Cardiac Surgery business and accelerating the growth in its neurological and cardiovascular business in Europe, Middle East & Africa.

-Dr. Stuge earned an MD from University of Oslo, and an MBA from IMD, Switzerland.
+Dr. Stuge earned an MD from University of Oslo, an MBA from IMD, Switzerland, and an INSEAD Certificate of Corporate Governance.